Supersymmetric spectroscopy on AdS$_4\times S^7$ and AdS$_4\times S^6$: Kaluza-Klein mass matrices

 All the eigenvalues of the graviton and gravitino mass matrices, (\ref{eq:KKGravMassMat}), (\ref{eq:A1KKdd}), at a given AdS$_4$ vacuum are physical and correspond to actual spin--2 and spin--$3/2$ KK modes.
 In contrast, the vector and fermion mass matrices, (\ref{eq:KKVecMassMat}), (\ref{eq:A3dddddd}), contain spurious states at all KK level $n$, corresponding to the magnetic vectors (in the former case), along with Goldstone and Goldstino states eaten by the spin--2 and spin--$3/2$ states.
 These unphysical states need to be removed, as explained in \cite{Varela:2020wty,Cesaro:2020soq}, from the physical spin-1 and spin--$1/2$ spectra.
 For all the AdS$_4$ KK spectra covered in \cite{Malek:2020yue,Varela:2020wty,Cesaro:2020soq}, we find experimentally that these vector, $L^2 M^2_{1 \, \textrm{Goldstone}}$, and spin--$1/2$, $L M_{\frac12 \, \textrm{Goldstino}}$, spurious masses, normalised to the radius $L$ of the relevant AdS$_4$ vacuum, are related to graviton, $L^2 M_2^2$, and gravitino, $L M_{\frac32}$, physical masses, at the same KK level and for all levels $n=0, 1 , 2 , \ldots $, through

-These relations turn out to hold as well for all the new KK spectra covered in this paper.
-We find (\ref{eq:Higgsing}) very helpful to easily identify the unphysical vector and fermion states to be removed from the spectra.
+These relations also hold for the KK spectra covered in this paper.
+We find (\ref{eq:Higgsing}) very helpful to identify the unphysical vector and fermion states to be removed from the spectra.

 The mass matrices (\ref{eq:A1KKdd})--(\ref{eq:KKVecMassMat}) reduce to their counterparts within $D=4$ $\cN=8$ gauged supergravity (see \cite{Trigiante:2016mnt}), and extend those to higher KK levels.
-Diagonalisation of these four mass matrices is enough to determine the complete supersymmetric KK spectrum of the $\cN=1$ AdS$_4$ solutions that we will discuss in the next two sections.
-In these cases, the scalar spectra can be deduced from supersymmetry, and we will not need to make explicit use of the KK scalar mass matrix.
-See \cite{Malek:2020yue} for its expression.
+Diagonalisation of these four mass matrices is enough to determine the supersymmetric spectrum of the $\cN=1$ AdS$_4$ solutions to any desired KK level.
+We turn to this in the next section.
+In all these cases, the scalar dimensions can be deduced from supersymmetry.
+For this reason, we will not need either to make explicit use of the KK scalar mass matrix \cite{Malek:2020yue}, or to deal with issues related to alternative quantisation \cite{Klebanov:1999tb}.